BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !battle(["Jalen",:TEAMAA_M,0], "Factory Field")

-This completes the quest, and we can grab the rewards at the Kakori Help Center: $6,245, *Revival Herb*, and **Mareep**! (+1 Karma)
+This completes the quest, and we can grab the rewards at the Kakori Help Center: $6,245, 2 *Red Shards*, *Revival Herb*, and **Mareep**! (+1 Karma)

-Completing this quest causes certain Pokemon to appear at night that didn't before, namely **Staryu** at the Terajuma Shipyard and **Clamperl** on Route 5.
+Completing this quest causes certain Pokemon to appear at night that didn't before, namely **Clamperl** on the northern side of Route 5, accessible via Aquamarine Cave depths.

 One other result of this sidequest remains.
 Head back to Jirukala Cavern in the Mynori Sea.
 Make your way to the monitor at the end and input our code: 9867.
-Down this path you will find *TM51 Steel Wing*, plus:
+Down this path you will find *TM51 Steel Wing*, 3 *Blast Powders*, plus:

 **ZCell 084: Jirukala Cavern**